senseiji/blog4/_posts/data-engineering/2021-10-17-what-is-the-gcp-cloud-engineer-certification-cost-in-india.md

 # Content
 #
 subheadline: "Data Engineering"
-title: "What Is The GCP Cloud Engineer Certification Cost In India"
+title: "What Is The Gcp Cloud Engineer Certification Cost In India"
 teaser: "With the growth of IT in India, cloud computing and engineering has become a good choice for career advancement.
 Demand for cloud computing engineers is increasing rapidly, hence engineers are getting familiar with cloud computing more than before.
-According to [a report](https://www.gadgetsnow.com/tech-news/india-may-need-20-lakh-cloud-professionals-by-2025-study/articleshow/85564520.cms), India"
+According to [a report](https://www.gadgetsnow.com/tech-news/india-may-need-20-lakh-cloud-professionals-by-2025-study/articleshow/"
 categories:
   - Data Engineering